pseastham/StokesParticles.jl/README.md

 pkg> add https://github.com/pseastham/StokesParticles.jl
 ```

 To enter the Pkg environment from the REPL, type `]`.
-The first add gives your Julia access to the Figtree linux_x86-64 binaries, whose source is available at [here](http://users.umiacs.umd.edu/~morariu/figtree/) (note: I am unaffiliated with that project, but appreciate their work).
+The first `add` gives you access to the FIGtree linux_x86-64 binaries, whose source is available at [here](http://users.umiacs.umd.edu/~morariu/figtree/) (note: I am unaffiliated with that project, but appreciate their work).